 Apart from the committee’s concerns that fracking could affect water quality, it also questions whether Jordan Lake has enough water to supply the practice.

 “Two to four million gallons of water or more is required to hydraulically fracture a single shale gas well.
 While this water requirement is episodic … the cumulative requirements associated with a large number of wells could be significant,” the report says.

 It continues: “The ability of Jordan Lake to supply additional water for shale gas development has not been assessed.”

 The committee wrote that the town should examine the potential impact of shale gas development on Cary’s future water supply.
-In the report, the committee also recommended that Cary staff and council:• Form a plan to control and monitor spills and illegal discharges from shale gas exploration;
+In the report, the committee also recommended that Cary staff and council:

 The Cary Town Council, which received the report at its May 22 meeting, directed town staff to study it and come up with their own recommendations before taking action.

 Councilman Ed Yerha, the council’s liaison to the environmental board, said the report is so detailed that “it would be unwieldy to handle this item by item tonight.”